 Kinship Care is further area of growth within the Family Placement Team.
 Scottish Government have committed to ensuring that kinship carers have greater parity with local authority foster carers in regard to not only payment of fees but also access to training etc. Over the past year we have held several kinship events and developed an email box for kinship carers to contact us if they have any queries.
-We have established a kinship strategy group and are just about to sign off a new and updated kinship policy.
+We have established a kinship strategy group and have updated our kinship policy to include additional payments at birthdays and Christmas.
 We have also had some very successful training events for kinship carers and foster carers together.

 Corporate Parenting is a duty placed upon not only the local authority but other agencies involved with care experienced young people.
 Within Midlothian we have a dedicated Project Co-ordinator who works with care experienced young people and supports us to ensure that our Corporate Parenting Plan meets the agreed targets.
 Following a successful bid to Life Changes Trust we have ensured a commitment to embedding corporate parenting within the Local Authority across services and beyond.
+We have also recruited a Participation Assistant to support the Project Co-ordinator.

-Hawthorn Children's Centre is a day service, offering support to vulnerable children from 0 to 5 years old and their families.
+Hawthorn Family Learning Centre is a day service, offering support to vulnerable children from 0 to 5 years old and their families.
 As well as being a partnership nursery with Education it also provides parenting support and assessments, group work for parents and assessment of contact arrangements.
 The focus of the service is for children who are looked after, on the child protection register or affected by disability.
-With the implementation of the early years agenda Hawthorn Children's Centre have provided placements for those eligible 2 year olds who have been offered a nursery placement.
-Hawthorn Children's Centre has established wellbeing meetings in preparation of the Named Person legislation where voluntary groups as well as family support, nursery staff and health colleagues discuss referrals for those aged 0-5 and identify a suitable and proportionate resource.
+With the implementation of the early years agenda Hawthorn Family Learning Centre provide placements for those eligible 2 year olds who have been offered a nursery placement.
+Hawthorn Family Learning Centre also work in partnership with Surestart and have been piloting a new venture since August 2017 whereby staff from Hawthorn work from the Surestart nursery in Penicuik.
+This allows families who would normally attend Hawthorn from Penicuik to attend a local provision.
+The findings to date have evidenced that families attendance has increased and parents reporting they are happier that their children are not spending significant periods of time being transported to Mayfield.
+We shall evaluate this piece of work around June 2018 and consider other areas where this approach may work well.